 Dedicated to creating unique opportunities for young people, the YHA aims to provide unforgettable experiences for children across England and Wales.
 It works with teachers and experts to provide a range of flexible residential options and school trip options that are said to be ideal for school groups of all shapes, sizes and abilities.
 It has also been offering Day activities packages designed to re-introduce children to the great outdoors.

 The Wildfowl & Wetlands Trust will offer new sessions linked to climate change and plastic pollution at a variety of its centres across the UK for future visits.
 A survey conducted by the charity YoungMinds revealed that 80% of children felt that the coronavirus pandemic had made their mental health worse, with the WWT encouraging schools to get children spending more time with nature to improve this.
 The ‘Climate Champions’ workshop gets pupils taking on the role of a leaf to see its importance in tackling climate change and the ‘Plastic Planet’ session will explore the problems wetlands face by pollution.

 Similarly, the RSPB usually offers a variety of workshops across its wildlife reserves throughout the UK, featuring unique and hands-on activities to get pupils engaged in wildlife and nature.
 Whether it be half or full-day programmes, the team aims to inspire children with the resources around them, while also building their resilience and character in a tranquil environment.

-With ten woodland centres to choose from nationwide, The Bushcraft Company is hoping to be able to offer its residential programme from May 2021, taking ages seven to 18-year-olds for up to five-day experiences.
+With ten woodland centres to choose from nationwide, The Bushcraft Company is hoping to be able to offer its residential programme soon taking ages seven to 18-year-olds for up to five-day experiences.
 The trip includes sleeping in safari-style tented camps, cooking over open fires, shelter building, archery, wild swimming and a range of other enjoyable tasks which allow young people to become fully immersed in the wilderness.